 In case the MG operates in a TLS-application aware mode, an error condition in the application aware entity might be detected that requires the release of the TLS session.
-In this situation the TLS session will be closed autonomously by sending a TLS alert (close notify)
+In this situation the TLS session will be closed autonomously by sending a TLS alert (close_notify).